-Today there're different sorts of text-based smileys on the Internet: Japanese [ ^_^ ], typical [ :) ], Russian [ ))))) ], etc...
+Today we have different kinds of text-based smileys on the Internet: Japanese [ ^_^ ], typical [ :) ], Russian [ ))))) ], etc...
 But neither of those are perfect.
 It's either too many symbols or you have to turn your head 90 degrees in order to read it.

-Recently, I've got a request from one very big and very powerful association of Internet users to invent something new, something simple yet beautiful.
-Something, that would consist of only one symbol, but at the same time would be capable of representing an emotion.
+Recently, I received a request from one very big and very powerful association of Internet users to invent something new, something simple, yet beautiful at the same time.
+Something that would consist of only one symbol, but at the same time be capable of representing a human emotion.
 I had to think long and hard.
-"What kind of symbol could do that?" -- I've asked myself.
+"What kind of symbol could do that?" -- I asked myself.

 [ I'm going to finish this part some other time... ]

 And there it was: Ümlauts!
 Eureka!
-The biggest smile ever you can give on the internet is this: Ü (or this: ü);
+The biggest smile ever that you could give on the Internet is this guy right here: Ü

-And that's it: you no longer have to angle your head or type in numerious combnations of symbols!
+And that's it: you no longer need to angle your head or type in numerious combnations of symbols!

-If you don't have a Deutsch keyboard layout and you're using Windows, then simply hold the Alt key, and enter this code on your NumPad: 0252 (or 129 for this little guy: ü).
+If you don't have a Deutsch keyboard layout and you're one of those poor creatures who got stuck with Windows, then simply hold the Alt key, and enter this code on your NumPad: 0252 (or 129 for this little guy: ü).

 It's R-Alt + Y on Colemak.